Merciless medieval merchants

-Venerable Bede, the Northumbrian monk, describes the whole affair in his Historia ecclesiastica gentis Anglorum ‘the ecclesiastical history of the English people’, written around 730.
+Venerable Bede, the Northumbrian monk, describes the whole affair in his Historia ecclesiastica gentis Anglorum ‘the ecclesiastical history of the English people’, written around the year 730.
 This is, in short, the story:

 The lower King Ælfwine of the kingdom of Deira was killed during the Battle of the Trent.
-One of Ælfwine’s thegns named Imma, was struck down with many others.
+One of Ælfwine’s thegns, named Imma, was struck down with many others.
 But he was not dead.
 Badly injured, he lay on the battlefield between the slain men for the whole night.
 The next day he regained consciousness, bounded his wounds a bit, and sat up.
 Then he was noticed by his enemies, the Mercian warriors of King Æthelred.
 They brought him to one of their chieftains, a nobleman of King Æthelred.
-Bede gives no name of the nobleman.
-Imma pretended to be a poor married peasant and said he only brought supplies to the battlefield.
+Venerable Bede gives no name of the nobleman.
+Imma pretended to be a poor, married peasant and said he only brought supplies to the battlefield.
 The nobleman believed this and took him in his house.
-He took care of his wounds.
+He promised to take care of his wounds.
 But, when Imma was to be bound to prevent him from fleeing, the fetters were loosed somehow.

 The reason why Imma could not be bound, was because of his brother Tunna who was a priest.
-Tunna thought Imma had died in battle and obviously started praying for the well-being of his brother's soul.
-This was the reason Imma was freed each time.
+Tunna thought Imma had died in battle, and obviously started praying for the wellbeing of his brother’s soul.
+This was the reason Imma was mysteriously freed from his fetters all the time.
 The nobleman got suspicious and started to inquire with Imma.
 Now, Imma told him the truth.
 That he was a thegn of King Ælfwine, and that he had a brother-priest who was probably praying for him right now.

-The nobleman could have killed him on the spot for his lies and the fact Imma was an enemy.
-He did not because he had promised Imma to take care of his wounds.
+The nobleman could have killed him on the spot for his lies, and for the fact Imma was an enemy.
+He did not, because he had promised Imma before to take care of his wounds.
 Instead, the nobleman sold him to a Frisian merchant in London.
 Venerable Bede does not give the name of this Frisian trader, unfortunately.
 Neither does Bede say anything about the amount of silver the Frisian paid to the nobleman for the transaction.
-Then, after the transfer, no matter how hard the Frisian trader tried, again no fetter stayed fastened on Imma.
+Then, after the transfer, no matter how hard the Frisian merchant tried, again no fetter stayed fastened on Imma.
 They all came loose automatically.
-Eventually, the Frisian trader gave Imma the possibility to ransom himself.
+Of course, still thanks to the prayers of his brother Tunna.
+Eventually, realizing things were unmanageable, the Frisian trader gave Imma the possibility to ransom himself.

 Imma turned to King Hlothhere of Kent.
 Apparently, there were some favorable family ties.
-Indeed, King Hlothhere helped him out with money or silver, and Imma could pay his ransom to the Frisian business man.
+Indeed, King Hlothhere helped him out with the needed money or silver, and Imma could pay his ransom to the Frisian businessman.
 Possibly, together with a compensation for the future loss of revenue of the merchant.
 After that, the thegn of King Ælfwine was free to go at last.
-Imma returned to his brother Tunna and to his land, which in the meantime was annexed by the Kingdom of Mercia.
+Imma returned to his brother-priest Tunna, and to his land, which in the meantime was annexed by the Kingdom of Mercia.

-Slaves during the Early Middle Ages could buy themselves free if her or his kin raised the silver for it.
-Relevant in this story is that the (heathen) Frisian acts as a middleman.
-It was the nobleman who made someone from a neighboring people (i.e. Northumbria) a slave and who sold him to the Frisian merchant in London.
-The merchant probably could sell the (Christian) slave across the North Sea, at Dorestat or Birka, for a higher price.
-Nevertheless, if a slave was able to compensate the merchant before, he would set him free.
-Who knows maybe even shake hands to seal the transaction.
-Now, the trader had space left on his ships to stock up, for example, some more high quality English wool.
-It was all about making a profit.
+Slaves during the Early Middle Ages could buy themselves free if her or his kin raised the silver or gold for it.
+Relevant in this early-medieval story documented by Bede, is that the (surely still heathen) Frisian merchant acts as a middleman.
+It was the nobleman who made someone from a neighboring people (i.e. Northumbria) a slave, and who sold him to the merchant.
+The Frisian merchant probably could sell the (Christian) slave across the North Sea, at e.g. the emporia Dorestat or Birka, for a higher price.
+Nevertheless, if a slave was able to compensate the merchant before, the latter would set him free.
+Who knows, maybe even shake hands to seal the transaction.
+Now, the trader had space left on his ships to stock up, for example, some more high quality, English wool.
+It was after all about making a profit.

 If someone knows the name of the Frisian merchant concerned, let us know so we can indict him for the International Criminal Tribunal for Frisia (ICTF) in Aurich, Ostfriesland.